deadshot465/owoify-go/README.md

 )

 func main() {
 	fmt.Println(owoify_go.Owoify("This is the string to owo!
-Kinda cute, isn't it?", "owo")) fmt.Println(owoify_go.Owoify("This is the string to owo!
-Kinda cute, isn't it?", "uvu")) }
+Kinda cute, isn't it?", Owo)) fmt.Println(owoify_go.Owoify("This is the string to owo!
+Kinda cute, isn't it?", Uvu)) }

 // Output: